jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/Troubleshooting_Guide/troubleshooting_guide.md

 **Objective of test:**
-Verify that a netconf connection between a netopeer device a Frinx ODL controller 3 member cluster can recover from an outage of one node.
+Verify that a netconf connection between a netopeer device a FRINX ODL controller 3 member cluster can recover from an outage of one node.

 **Correction Steps:**
 If a member was down and has recovered, investigate the system logs of the machine hosting OLD to confirm that the outage was intended.